What are tea bags made of?

 The excellent news is that knowledge is power and inspires us to make small, incremental changes for our planet.
 Not only does loose-leaf tea seem the obvious choice for our health, but brewing loose-leaf tea also enhances the ritual of tea drinking, encouraging us to slow down and take a moment to celebrate the joy of sipping tea.

-tea strainer comes in handy for countless cups of tea, or perhaps a 2-cup or 4-cup glass teapot is a lovely idea for sharing.
+If you're a single-cup drinker, a tea strainer comes in handy for countless cups of tea, or perhaps a 2-cup or 4-cup glass teapot is a lovely idea for sharing.
 We also love that loose-leaf tea offers a colourful variety and is more beautiful on the eye.
 Keen to try out something new?
 Click here to browse our delicious and colourful range of premium loose leaf organic teas.